 PORTUGUESE HOTEL MARKET

-Well known for its beautiful beaches, sunny days, good quality golf resorts, excellent wine and cuisine and cultural heritage, Portugal is currently one of Europe’s leading tourist destinations.
-Portugal’s international recognition has increased significantly in recent years, with tourism performing as one of the key strategic sectors of the Portuguese economy.
+Well-known for its beautiful beaches, sunny days, good quality golf resorts, excellent wine and cuisine as well as cultural heritage, Portugal is currently one of Europe’s leading tourist destinations.
+Portugal’s international recognition has increased significantly over the 2010s, with tourism performing as one of the key strategic sectors of the Portuguese economy.

 The influx of tourists clearly reflects these recognitions.
-The number of international passengers in Portuguese airports increased 68% in 5 years and 8% in 2019.
+The number of international passengers in Portuguese airports increased 68% in 5 years between 2014 and 2019 and 8% in 2019.

 The foreign market registered an average quota of 70% of total overnight stays, from 2015 to 2019.
-The United Kingdom remains the major foreign market, with a 19% share of total international overnight stays.
-Likewise, Germany, Spain and France also maintained their positions, in second, third and fourth place, with quotas of 12%, 11% and 9% respectively in 2019, and the USA with an outstanding 20% growth over 2019.
+In 2019, the United Kingdom remained the major foreign market, with a 19% share of total international overnight stays.
+Likewise, Germany, Spain and France also maintained their positions, in second, third and fourth place, with quotas of 12%, 11% and 9% respectively, while the USA recorded an outstanding 20% growth over 2019.

-Overnights upsurge has not been followed by hotel supply, where the number of rooms increased only 20% over the same 5-year period, achieving 105 thousand rooms (207 thousand beds) in 2019.
-However, Local Accommodation (short-term rental) has rapidly developed across the country.
-The number of registered beds doubled in two years and at the end of 2019 exceeded 350 thousand, 1.7 times the number of hotel beds.
+Overnights upsurge has not been followed by hotel supply, where the number of rooms increased only 20% over the same 5-year period, achieving 105 thousand rooms in 2019.
+However, Local Accommodation (short-term rental) has rapidly developed across the country with the number of beds doubling in two years and exceeding 350 thousand in 2019.
 Before the Covid-19 outbreak, Local Accommodation was undoubtably a complement to hotel supply, coping with the exponential growth in tourism demand.

-The increase in tourism demand has positively reflected hotel performance.
+The increase in tourism demand was positively reflected in hotel performance.
 The hotel occupancy rate per room observed a sustainable and robust increase from 2013 to 2017.
-This upward trend was interrupted in 2018, but recovered in 2019, reaching 67%, 16 percentage points above 2012.
-Likewise, an upsurge was recorded in prices, reflecting a 82% increase in hotel RevPAR, since 2012, to €58 in 2019.
-Nevertheless, the rate of growth of RevPAR has slowed down significantly in the past couple of years, from a double digit rise in 2015, 2016 and 2017, to an increase of 3.5% and 2.3% in 2018 and 2019 respectively.
+This upward trend was interrupted in 2018, but recovered in 2019, reaching 67%.
+Likewise, an upsurge was recorded in prices, reflecting an 82% increase in hotel RevPAR since 2012, reaching €58 in 2019.
+Nevertheless, the rate of growth of RevPAR has slowed down significantly in the past couple of years, from a double digit rise between 2015 and 2017, to an increase around 2% and 3% in 2018 and 2019 respectively.

 LISBON HOTEL MARKET

-Tourism accommodation overnight stays increased more than 50% over the past 5 years, boosted by international demand, which represented, in 2019, 84% of the market.
-The main foreign tourists in Lisbon are Brazilian, North American and French.
-Both the Brazilian and North American market saw a relevant increase in the last years, replacing France and Spain which were the most important markets five years ago.
+Tourism accommodation overnight stays increased more than 50% from 2014 to 2019, boosted by international demand which represented 84% of the market in 2019.
+The main foreign markets in Lisbon are Brazil, USA, and France.
+Both Brazilian and North American markets saw a relevant increase in the last pre-pandemic years, even surpassing France and Spain which were previously the most relevant markets.

-Local Accommodation increased significantly in 2018, partly anticipating the approval, in the summer of that year, of the law that allows the limitation of local accommodation units.
-At the end of 2019, the number of beds in local accommodation was 73,700 at the end of 2019, 1.8 times the number of hotel beds.
+Local Accommodation increased significantly in 2018, partly anticipating the approval of the law that allows the limitation of local accommodation units.
+At the end of 2019, the number of beds in local accommodation was 73,700 - 1.8 times the number of hotel beds.
 However, due to covid-19 pandemic many local accommodations were transferred to the conventional residential market causing a 46% decrease on number of beds in 2020.

 PORTO HOTEL MARKET

 The Porto tourism market gained a boost in 2005 with the establishment of the Ryanair hub in the city airport and later, in 2015, with EasyJet.
-The city was considered the Best European Tourism Destination in 2012, 2014 and 2017.
+The city was considered Europe’s Leading City Break Destination by World Travel Awards between 2016 and 2020.

 The inflow of tourists has skyrocketed in Porto.
-International passengers at Francisco Sá Carneiro airport increased 89% in 5 years and 13% in 2019 (the highest rise in all of the Portuguese airports).
+International passengers at Francisco Sá Carneiro airport increased 89% between 2014 and 2019, and 13% in 2019 – representing the highest rise in Portuguese airports.

 The growth of tourism was likewise reflected in the accommodation activity.
-Tourism accommodation demand has increased consecutively, with the number of overnight stays rising 78% from 2014 to 2019, to 4.5 million, boosted by foreign demand, which duplicated in the same period.
+Tourism demand has increased consecutively, with the number of overnight stays rising by 78% between 2014 and 2019 when reached 4.5 million.
+This growth was mainly driven by foreign demand which duplicated in the same period.
 Spain, Brazil and France were the top inbound markets.

 With this tourism growth, occupancy in Porto has also increased at a very interesting pace from 2013 to 2017, rising 13 percentage points within this period.
 The upward trend was interrupted in 2018, with a slight decrease to a 60% occupancy rate, which remained stable in 2019.
 At the same time, the RevPAR maintained a growing trend, increasing 5%, to €74, in 2019.